New to the database?

 - date (should be YYYY-MM-DD)

-- plate_id (an identifier for a grouping of plates. called "Genotyping Project Name" in genotyping trial submission form. e.g. NextGenCassava)
+- plate_id (an identifier for a grouping of plates. called "Genotyping Project Name" in genotyping plate submission form. e.g. NextGenCassava)

-- plate_name (the unique name for the individual plate. called "Plate ID" in genotyping trial submission form. e.g. 18DNA00001)
+- plate_name (the unique name for the individual plate. called "Plate ID" in genotyping plate submission form. e.g. 18DNA00001)

 - sample_id (the unique identifier for the sample in the well. e.g. 18DNA00001_A01)